xenthyr/govcareer-compass/docs/SCORING-METHODOLOGY.md

 RANKING
     ↓
-Which suitable options should I consider first?ted attributes become more influential.
+Which suitable options should I consider first?

-Kolka
+EXPLANATION
+    ↓
+Why did the system reach this result?

+EVIDENCE
+    ↓
+What supports the underlying facts?